gesinger/debugvideo-com/docs/segment-issues.md

 ![Image of option for Copy as cURL](/img/copy-as-curl.png)

-After that, paste it into a terminal, and add an ouput with the segment name and extension:
+After that, paste it into a terminal, and add an output with the segment name and extension:

 ```bash
 [pasted curl command] --output [some-segment-name].[ts|mp4|m4f|etc]